Hi, I'm James ManG

 My research

 Water clouds are expected to form in cool brown dwarfs and giant planets with Teff < 450 K. Cloud distributions are controlled by microphysical processes such as nucleation and condensation, which hasn’t been considered in detail for water clouds in H/He atmospheres.
-In the first paper, I investigate the impact of including microphysical water clouds in the atmosphere.
-In the second paper, I provide recommendations for the best practices to include water clouds in these atmospheres when using parameterized cloud models.
+In the first paper (left), I investigate the impact of including microphysical water clouds in the atmosphere.
+In the second paper (right), I provide recommendations for the best practices to include water clouds in these atmospheres when using parameterized cloud models.
 Our results are the first step towards constraining water clouds' impact on cooler worlds to inform observations by JWST.